%E

 Use absolute value of the true value in the denominator.
 For true value -50 and measured -45: error = (|-45 - (-50)| / |-50|) × 100 = (5 / 50) × 100 = 10%.

 The range within which the true value likely falls.
-Often expressed as ± value.
+Often expressed as plus or minus value.
 Related to but distinct from percent error.
 Uncertainty considers all error sources.

 How do significant figures affect percent error?

-Report percent error with precision matching your measurements.
-If measured to 3 sig figs, reporting error as 3.145792% is false precision.
+Report percent error with precision matching measurements.
+If measured to 3 significant figures, reporting error as 3.145792% is false precision.
 Round appropriately.

 Can I use percent error for estimates or predictions?

 Yes.
 Compare predicted value (as "measured") to actual outcome (as "true").
 Evaluates prediction accuracy.
-Common in forecasting, modeling, and estimation validation.
+Common in forecasting, modelling and estimation validation.

 How does sample size affect percent error?